* Scheme designed to help homebuyers with small deposits

 By Christina Fincher and Huw Jones

-Under the scheme, the government will offer to guarantee up to 15 percent of mortgages, helping people who in recent years have been unable to get on the property ladder because they lack the high deposits lenders now require.
+Under the scheme, the government will offer to guarantee up to 15 percent of the mortgage, helping people who in recent years have been unable to get on the property ladder because they lack the high deposits lenders now require.

 Participating banks won’t have to set aside capital to cover the state-backed portion of mortgages they offer as part of the programme, the Bank of England said.